powsybl/powsybl.github.io/docs/tools/security-analysis.md

 </dependency>
 ```

-# Further behaviour customization
+# Further behavior customization
-The behaviour of the security analysis may be further customized by using a `SecurityAnalysisPreprocessor`.
+The behavior of the security analysis may be further customized by using a `SecurityAnalysisPreprocessor`.
 Such a preprocessor will have the possibility to programmatically transform the following objects before the security analysis is actually executed :
  - The `Network`
  - The `ContingenciesProvider`
  - The `LimitViolationDetector`